Frequently Asked Questions

 Yes, you can.
 Celebrant ceremonies often involve symbolic ceremonies such as Handfasting, Unity Candles, Sand Ceremonies, Ring Warming, Wine or Water blending, Memory Boxes, planting flowers or trees… etc.

-Can I include a family pet at my ceremony?
+Can I include a family pet in my ceremony?

 As long as the venue allows it, so do I (as long as I don’t have to hold spiders!)